gsa-oes/office-of-evaluation-sciences/_projects/1601-mypay-reactivation.md

 ## What was the program change?

 OES designed nine different emails to encourage reactivation of myPay accounts prior to the beginning of tax season.
 OES created a baseline email template that added clear action steps to the existing myPay language.
-Eight additional email variants used additional social science insights, including: signature variants, emphasizing security, social proofs, and framing.
+Eight additional email variants applied proven insights including: signature variants, emphasizing security, social proofs, and framing.

 ## How did the evaluation work?